Save time & costly mistakes. Our experts will recommend the best software for your needs. Call for a free consultation: (888) 234-5128

 Vendors such as NuView HR include comprehensive payroll reporting functionality

 For many companies, payroll is just one component of their software needs, but not always.
 There are several different levels of buyers, and these categories will help you determine the software that will best fit your needs:

 |These types of buyers...||Should evaluate these sytems...|

-Software-as-a-Service (SaaS)--a deployment model where the vendor hosts the software on its own servers and clients access the solution through their web browser--is becoming more prevalent for payroll applications.
+More payroll software is now Web-based.
+Software-as-a-Service (SaaS)—a deployment model where the vendor hosts the software on its own servers and clients access the solution through their Web browser—is becoming more prevalent for payroll applications.
 Because tax laws change frequently, any software you buy will need to be updated at least annually.
 Online systems provide an excellent answer to that concern, as vendors automatically update the software with changes to tax laws for you.

+Employee portals are becoming more popular.
 Across the board, HR software is becoming more employee-centric.
 The availability of employee portals, on both SaaS and on-premise solutions, is growing.
-Look for more functionality that’s targeted toward employees; for example, access to personal pay history, personal benefits, bank account details, attendance and timesheet data, and absence planning and reporting.
+Look for more functionality that’s targeted toward employees; for example, access to personal pay history, personal benefits, bank account details, attendance and timesheet data and absence planning and reporting.

 We're able to offer this service to buyers for free, because software vendors pay us on a "pay-per-lead" basis.
 Buyers get great advice.
 Sellers get great referrals.